 The outbreak of COVID-19 and ensuing digital revolution has fuelled an outbreak of ransomware, a malicious software that infiltrates systems, encrypts data, and disables user access until a sum of money is paid to a threat actor.
 While ransomware events have been growing in size and significance for years, the effects of the coronavirus have elevated attacks to levels previously unseen.

 Given the global conditions, companies facing financial strain may be tempted to lessen their protections, reduce their insurance coverage, and cut down on any seemingly unnecessary expenses.
 But in an increasingly digital world, security is a required cost of doing business.
 At this point, it’s not a matter if you’ll be hit with an attack, but when—and what you’ll do when it happens.
 Ultimately, organizations have a simple choice to make: prepare now or pay later.

 To help you get started, we’ve outlined some preliminary technical steps to improve your system architecture and operational resiliency.
 Keep in mind though: this is just the tip of the cybersecurity iceberg.
 Be sure to seek expert advice for more extensive practices tailored to your organization.

 Disclaimer: Please note that the information provided herein offers guidelines only.
-It is not exhaustive and does not constitute legal or insurance advice.
+It is not exhaustive and does not constitute legal, insurance, or cybersecurity advice.
 For more guidance, please consult a lawyer, a licensed insurance representative, and/or a cybersecurity specialist.